webdevhugo/chat2geo/README.md

 - GEE-based geospatial analyses are just simple examples of how such analyses can be implemented and added.
 Some of them are using data that may not be up-to-date.
 As a result, care should be taken while interpreting the results.
 - There are parts that should be refactored or re-designed either because they could have been used/invoked in a better place, or because they should've been implemented in a much better manner.

-## Contributing 🛠️

-If you're interested in contributing to this project, please contact me at `shahabj.github@gmail.com`.